-Baselines are approximated as linear in melting curve analysis in both Meltwin and MeltR.
-The linear assumption is approximately true, due to small changes in base stacking in the duplex and single stranded state with temperature.
+Baselines are approximated as linear for melting curve analysis in both MeltWin and MeltR.
+The linear assumption is approximately true, due to small changes in base stacking in the duplex and single stranded states with temperature.
 This approximation has no physical basis and is quantitatively accurate over short temperature ranges, meaning that baselines should be trimmed to include no more data than is required to define the duplex and single stranded state.
 Aberrant data at low temperatures due to condensation on the cuvette or aberrant data at high temperatures due to sample evaporation should be trimmed.
 Baselines should also be trimmed to compensate for small internal aberrations due to instrumental errors or air bubbles.
-Accordingly, Meltwin and MeltR provide the capability to trim baselines by specifying a temperature range to fit.
+Accordingly, MeltWin and MeltR provide the capability to trim baselines by specifying a temperature range to fit.
 However, users must make idiosyncratic choices about how to trim manually, as no protocols have been established.
 We thus sought to provide an auto-baseline trimmer in MeltR, that gives users a consistent, rational, and statistically appropriate baseline-trimming protocol.

 To first understand how the length of baselines affects the accuracy of folding energy determination, we first fit modeled data (Figure 2A top panel, black circles).
 Data was modeled assuming a ΔH° of -64.76 kcal/mol, a Tm of 46.4 °C, and a Ct of 8 μM, a random absorbance error of 0.001, and realistic baseline slopes and intercepts.
 The range where the helix was between 90% folded and 10% folded was identified to be the upper and lower bounds of the low temperature and high temperature baselines respectively.
 Then, base lines were added in 1 °C increments, and the data was fit to determine the relationship between fit accuracy and baseline length (Figure 2A top panel, colored lines).
-The resulting ΔH° and Tm produced by these fits were inaccurate for baselines below 5 °C in length, but converged on the correct value at higher temperatures (Figure 2A, middle and bottom panels).
+The resulting ΔH° and Tm produced by these fits were inaccurate for baselines below 5 °C in length but converged on the correct value at higher temperatures (Figure 2A, middle and bottom panels).
 Thus, analysis of modeled data indicated that baselines should be no shorter than 5 °C.

 We next analyzed the effects of baseline length on folding energy determination on real data.
 We started on a nearly ideal, real melting curve (Figure 2B top panel, black circles).
 We first estimated the temperature range where the helix was between 90% and 10% folded, using a fit of the un-trimmed curve.
 Then we added baselines in 1 °C increments and fit the data.
 The resulting energies produced by these fits were inaccurate below 5 °C, but converged on the correct value at higher temperatures (Figure 2B, middle and bottom panels).
-Next, we analyzed the he effects of baseline length on folding energy determination on a non-ideal, real melting curve.
+Next, we analyzed the the effects of baseline length on folding energy determination on a non-ideal, real melting curve.
 Once again, the ΔH° and Tm produced was inaccurate for baselines that were less than 5 °C. However, the ΔH° did not converge on a single consistent value (Figure 2B, middle panel).